swsugarman/COVID_HousingIsolationFeasibility/README.md

 The survey provides up-to-date information about the quality and cost of housing in the United States and major metropolitan areas.
 The survey also includes questions about:

-the physical condition of homes and neighborhoods, the costs of financing and maintaining homes, and the characteristics of people who live in these homes.
+*the physical condition of homes and neighborhoods, *the costs of financing and maintaining homes, and *the characteristics of people who live in these homes.
-Planners, policy makers, and community stakeholders use the results of the AHS to assess the housing needs of communities and the country.
-These statistics inform decisions that affect the housing opportunities for people of all income levels, ages, and racial and ethnic groups.

 ## Data Dictionary